realbigmitchell/realbigmitchell.github.io/_posts/2021-01-24-least-squares-gps.markdown

 Now that we have pseudorange values, we can begin the standard process for calculating receiver position.
 First we need to retrieve the ephemeris data for each satellite from one of the International GNSS Service (IGS) analysis centers.
 These include NASA's [CDDIS](https://cddis.nasa.gov/Data_and_Derived_Products/GNSS/orbit_products.html) and the German [BKG](https://igs.bkg.bund.de/dataandproducts/index).

-This process is, frankly, a pain, so I wrote a Python module to handle the details.
+This process is a pain, so I wrote a Python module to handle the details.
 You can view the code and documentation [here](https://github.com/johnsonmitchelld/gnss-analysis/tree/main/gnssutils), but all you have to do is initialize an instance of the `EphemerisManager` class with a path to the directory where you want it to cache downloaded files.
-Then, provide the `get_ephemeris()` method with a Python datetime object and and list of satellites, and it will return a Pandas dataframe of valid ephemeris parameters for the requested satellites.
+Then, provide the `get_ephemeris()` method with a Python datetime object and and list of satellites, and it will return a Pandas dataframe of valid ephemeris parameters for those satellites.

 Broadcast ephemerides are good for four hours from the time they are issued, but the GPS control segment generally uploads new values every two hours.
-The `EphemerisManager` class downloads a whole day's worth of data at a time and then returns the most recent parameters at the requested time for each satellite.
+The `EphemerisManager` class downloads a whole day's worth of data and then returns the most recent parameters at the requested time for each satellite.
 Because of this we're going to run the `get_ephemeris()` method for every epoch in case new parameters were issued since the last measurement was taken.

 For the sake of demonstration, let's start by walking through the position solution for just one measurement epoch.
 We'll use the first epoch in the dataset with measurements from at least five satellites.